kalesin/calories/README.md

 # Calories Counter App

 ## The App
-The app is written in the JS framework VUEJS and uses the material design framework [Vuetify](https://vuetifyjs.com/en/) for a clean app look.
+The app is written in the JS framework VUE.JS and uses the material design framework [Vuetify](https://vuetifyjs.com/en/) for a clean app look.
 It uses [Firebase](https://firebase.google.com/) on the backend and it's included features for: OAuth login flow, the apps database, managing users and hosting the site.
 For retrieving food nutritional data the app uses the [Edamam Food Database API](https://developer.edamam.com/).

 The app is live at https://caloriescounter.web.app/.